Putin says U.S. guarantees unlikely to prompt North Korea to de-nuclearize

 The numbers included the Russian classic song “Black Eyes” and a Korean song called “the Great Commander,” Russian state media reported.

+The two men also exchanged gifts.
+Kim gave Putin a traditional Korean sword, while the Russian leader gave Kim a sabre and a tea service suitable for use on his armored train.

+“When modern weapons did not exist, they used such swords,” Russian state media cited Kim as telling Putin.
+“They embody strength, my soul and our people who support you.”

-With North Korea-U.S. talks stalled, the summit in Vladivostok has provided Pyongyang with an opportunity to seek Russian support and possible relief from the sanctions hurting its economy.
+With North Korea-U.S. talks stalled, the summit in Vladivostok has provided Pyongyang with an opportunity to improve ties with its giant neighbor Russia.

 For the Kremlin, the summit was a chance to show it remains an important actor on the global stage despite efforts by the United States and other Western states to isolate it.